-In our opinion, the amended and restated consolidated financial statements present fairly, in all material respects, the financial position of MTY Food Group Inc. as at November 30, 2016 and November 30, 2015, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of MTY Food Group Inc. as at November 30, 2016 and November 30, 2015, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.